-Daniel Bernstein is an Associate at Arnold & Porter LLP, where he focuses on complex commercial litigation, corporate internal investigations, and white collar criminal defense.
+Daniel Bernstein focuses on complex commercial litigation, corporate internal investigations, and white-collar criminal defense.

 He is experienced with all phases of litigation.
 Mr. Bernstein has authored dozens of pleadings and briefs in trial and appellate courts around the country, including four briefs in the US Supreme Court.
-He also has argued motions and appeals, taken and defended depositions, overseen multi-jurisdictional discovery and investigations; negotiated multi-million dollar settlements; and published numerous articles and advisories on legal issues affecting international businesses.
+He also has argued motions and appeals, taken and defended depositions, overseen multi-jurisdictional discovery, participated in mediations, and negotiated multi-million dollar settlements.

-In addition to his courtroom experience, Mr. Bernstein has represented individuals and companies in investigations by the US Department of Justice, the US Securities and Exchange Commission, and other federal, state, and self-regulatory authorities.
+In addition to his courtroom experience, Mr. Bernstein has represented individuals and companies in investigations by the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), and other federal, state, and self-regulatory authorities.
 He also counsels international businesses on how to manage legal and regulatory risks.

 From spring 2010 through fall 2011, Mr. Bernstein served as a law clerk for the Honorable Sidney H. Stein of the US District Court for the Southern District of New York.